-Wikipedia also states that curry powder, a commercially prepared mixture of spices, is a Western concoction, dating back to the 18th century.
-During my Ayurvedic training in the 1990’s we were taught to prepare our own curries for the health and taste benefits.
-Spices that are purchased pre-ground lose their nutrients (and flavor) quickly, while freshly ground spices retain their nutritional benefit.
+The Western version of curry, a commercially prepared mixture of spices, dates back to the 18th century.
+During my Ayurvedic training in the early 1990’s we were taught to prepare our own curries using a suribachi to grind the whole spices.
+The freshly ground spices have an especially aromatic quality and retain their nutritional benefit.
 This is what makes homemade curry blends so special.

 While I enjoy preparing a variety of curries, I think this one goes best with almonds.
-This quick and easy snack is great for cocktails, hors d’oeuvres, or some protein on the run.
 The following outlines the benefits of the various spices in the curry below:

-Tumeric: Derived from an orange root that looks similar to ginger root, tumeric is a potent, yet safe anti-inflammatory.
-It can be used in the treatment of IBD, rheumatoid arthritis, cystic fibrosis, and can also be used in the prevention of cancer.
-Tumeric is also thought to lower cholesterol, and provide protection to the cardiovascular system, and also aids in liver function.
+Derived from an orange root that looks similar to ginger root, turmeric is a potent, yet safe anti-inflammatory.
+It can be used in the treatment of IBD, rheumatoid arthritis, and in the prevention of cancer.
+Turmeric is also thought to lower cholesterol, and provide protection to the cardiovascular system, and also may aid in liver function.

-- Place olive oil in a large cast iron skillet over medium heat
+- Place oil in a large cast iron skillet over medium heat

 - Add almonds to skillet

-- Stir in salt, tumeric, pepper, cumin and coriander
+- Stir in salt, turmeric, pepper, cumin, and coriander

-- Continue toasting the almonds in the skillet until they are fragrant, about 5 minutes
+- Continue toasting almonds in skillet until fragrant, about 5 minutes

-- Remove from heat and allow the nuts to cool in the pan
+- Remove from heat and allow nuts to cool in pan

 We love serving Paleo Curried Almonds with hors d’oeuvres, or as tasty hit of protein when we’re in a hurry.
 Here are some of my other healthy paleo snack recipes: